Skip To Main Content

 High School to Community College Articulation

 The North Carolina High School to Community College Articulation Agreement provides a seamless process that joins secondary and postsecondary Career and Technical Education (CTE) programs of study.
-The 2023 Articulation Agreement was approved in May 2023 by the NCCCS Board effective for SY23-24 and beyond.

-This new statewide articulation agreement includes 53 high school CTE courses that match the knowledge and skills taught in similar community college courses.
+This newest statewide articulation agreement includes high school CTE courses that match the knowledge and skills taught in similar community college courses.
 The articulation agreement ensures that if a student is proficient in a certain high school course(s), the student can receive college credit for a similar course or combination of courses at any North Carolina community college.
 This streamlines the student’s educational pathway by eliminating the need to pass multiple courses with the same learning outcomes.

-Criteria for Receiving and
+Criteria for Receiving and Documenting Articulated Credit

 To receive credit, the articulated course(s) must be included in a selected program of study.
 Additionally, students must enroll in a NC community college within two years of high school graduation and meet the following criteria: